Nithiyanandhanganesan/StockMarket/INDICATOR/CPR_INDICATOR.md

 - But occurance of outside CPR is very rare(monthly once).
 ![outside_two_day_pivot.png](images/outside_two_day_pivot.png)

+- Overlapping Higher Value will be sideways towards uptrend.
 ![overlap_two_day_pivot.png](images/overlap_two_day_pivot.png)

+- Overlapping Lower Value will be sideways towards downtrend.
 ![overlap_low_two_day_pivot.png](images/overlap_low_two_day_pivot.png)

 How to use CPR for Trading:
 ===========================

 - Using CPR, we cannot make any trade.
 - But with Camerilla + CPR , we can make trade because it has defined entry, target & stop loss.
   ![camerilla_setup.png](images/camerilla_setup.png)

 - It will have :